 CONNECT ♦ SERVE ♦ INSPIRE

-Your purchase of a high-quality, individually crafted product connects you to African artisans in the Democratic Republic of Congo.
+Our high-quality, individually crafted products connect you to African artisans in the Democratic Republic of Congo.

 Profits earned by artisans enable them to provide and serve their families, communities and country.

 Our cooperative seeks to inspire you to make a difference in the lives of others.

 NGUYA, meaning strength, power and ability in Lingala, is an apt description of this chic African bow tie.
 Cooperative members love learning new patterns and eagerly await your feedback.
 We invite you to leave messages and photos at our Facebook page.

 The Ndako bag symbolizes the creation of our cooperative.
 Ndako, meaning house in Lingala, was the first model made by Mama Aroyo.